Sunday, July 25, 2021

 Patan Durbar Square and the Royal City

-Patan, the old name of the present-day Lalitpur, is considered the third-largest city of Nepal after Kathmandu and Pokhara.
+Patan, the ancient name of present-day Lalitpur, holds a significant place in Nepal's history as the third-largest city, following Kathmandu and Pokhara.

-While the old city of Patan offers a nostalgic tour of its royal past, there's one place to visit, learn and appreciate -- the Patan Durbar Square.
+While the old city of Patan offers a nostalgic tour of its royal past, there's one place that stands out—the Patan Durbar Square.
+This unique site is a treasure trove of history, art, and culture, waiting to be explored and appreciated.

 I'm lucky to have visited one of the three Durbar Squares in the Kathmandu Valley, also a UNESCO World Heritage Site.
 The other two Durbar Squares are in Kathmandu and Bhaktapur, but I needed help to visit them.

-But then, as I entered Patan Durbar Square, I could feel it had a rich cultural past and the most magnificent royal palace worth visiting.
+But then, as I entered Patan Durbar Square, I could sense its rich cultural past and the magnificent royal palace worth visiting.

 It has 155 courtyards and 55 major temples significant to Hindus and Buddhists.
-I was able to get inside one of the main temples and had a great appreciation of architecture and the arts.
+I was able to visit one of the main temples and gained a great appreciation for architecture and the arts.

 Patan is a city of fine arts.
-And the marvelous architectures are reminiscent of how skills are ingrained in their culture, preserved, and passed on to the next generations.
-Their craftsmanship is superb and brilliant as they create wood, stone, and metal carvings.
+Its marvelous architecture evokes how skills are ingrained in its culture, preserved, and passed on to future generations.
+The artisans' craftsmanship is superb and brilliant as they create wood, stone, and metal carvings.

 Patan has preserved its rich tradition of artistic craftsmanship from the local woodcarvers and handicraft makers.
-From the time of Royal King Newar, creative skills still live on.
+Creative skills have lived on since the time of Royal King Newar.

-I was fortunate to have visited Patan Durbar Square in 2013 before it was hit by a strong earthquake in April 2015.
-Some of the temples and structures were heavily damaged.
-The good thing is that it was reconstructed just like the original structure.
+I was fortunate to visit Patan Durbar Square in 2013 before it was hit by a strong earthquake in April 2015.
+Some of the temples and structures were heavily damaged, but the good news is that they were reconstructed just like the original structure.

 ©️ 2021 Del Cusay